48 hour hackathon on a moving train!

 Individuals from all over the world may apply.
 Minimum age of 18 as we are traveling around Europe.
 Travel reimbursements are very limited and only go up to £50 so please make sure you can make it to London for the hackathon.

-You do not need to submit anything on Devpost.
-Your team will pitch to our judges on the Sunday for 3 minutes with 2 minutes Q&A.
+Your team will pitch to the judges on the Sunday for 3 minutes with 2 minutes Q&A.

 How to enter

 This is an invite-only hackathon.
 Simply apply at apply.hacktrain.com for an invitation!
 We aim to get back to you as soon as we receive the application! :) The hackathon is limited to 120 places so we have to go through an application process to make sure we get the very best!
 No last minute cancellations as all train tickets will be under your name.

 Department for Transport

 How would this MVP impact the transport industry in the UK?
 Is it a game changer?
 Could this MVP be deployed industry wide?

 Business: Does the MVP express well their solution for the problem?
 Would people use it?
 Technical: Does the project meet its goals?
 Can it be used by everyone?
 Does it work properly?
 Does it have enough working features?

 Was the idea well delivered?
 Did the team convince you about how awesome their project is?
 This is about rating the quality of the presentation in the perspective of an investor/expert.